 The following is a schedule of loans that the Agency has made which are forgivable if certain conditions are met.
-The Agency believes that these conditions will be met thus will not be recorded as a balance due in Loans Receivable.
+The Agency believes that these conditions will be met thus will not be recorded as balances due in loans receivable.